6 CRR-NY 201-6.4NY-CRR

 (3) The permit shall incorporate all applicable Federal reporting requirements which must include the following:

-(i) electronic submittal of reports of any required monitoring at least every six months; and
+(i) electronic submittal of reports of any required monitoring in a format acceptable to the department at least every six months; and

 (d) Compliance schedules.